 The Company evaluates segment performance based on operating segment income, which is operating income before amortization of intangibles.
 Interest expense and interest income are not presented by segment since they are not included in the measure of segment profitability reviewed by the chief operating decision maker.
-All inter-segment transactions have been eliminated.
+All intersegment transactions have been eliminated.
+Reportable segment assets exclude short-term investments, which are managed centrally.